domoritz/arrow-tools/crates/json2parquet/Readme.md

           Sets flag to enable/disable dictionary encoding for any column --statistics <STATISTICS>
-          Sets flag to enable/disable statistics for any column [possible values: none, chunk, page] --max-statistics-size <MAX_STATISTICS_SIZE>
+          Sets flag to enable/disable statistics for any column [possible values: none, chunk, page] -p, --print-schema
-          Sets max statistics size for any column.
-Applicable only if statistics are enabled -p, --print-schema
           Print the schema to stderr
   -n, --dry